 Campo de’ Fiori is one of Rome's most beloved squares.
-During the daytime it's bustling with a daily fruit and vegetable, fish, and flowers market that takes place here every morning from Monday to Saturday.
-After twilight, Campo de' Fiori becomes one of the best meeting places in Rome thanks to a wide variety of restaurants, cocktail bars, and terraces.
+During the daytime it's bustling with a daily farmers' market that takes place here every morning from Monday to Saturday.
+After twilight, Campo de' Fiori becomes one of the trendiest meeting places in Rome thanks to its huge variety of restaurants, cocktail bars, and terraces.

 In the center of Campo de' Fiori stands the statue of Giordano Bruno, a Dominican friar, philosopher and mathematicians.
-Bruno was burned alive here in 1600 after accusation of heresy by the Catholic Church.
-Immortalized in stone, dark, and intimidating, he stands as a figure of defiance, facing the Vatican since 1889.
+Bruno was burned alive here in 1600 after the Catholic Church accused him of heresy for advocating similar cosmological arguments to those put forward by Galileo.

-Giordano Bruno stands as a stark reminder of the morbid history of this square.
+Soaring above the blossoming market, Bruno's statue stands as a stark and powerful reminder of Campo de' Fiori's morbid history.
 As unused, churchless space between the ancient Theater of Pompey and the often flooding Tiber, it was the scene of many public executions.
 No churches were built here until the 15th century, and it wasn't until this period that the square was even paved.

-The market takes place from Monday to Saturday at 7.00 am until 2 pm No market on Sundays
+The market takes place from Monday to Saturday, from 7:00 am until 2:00 pm.

 Campo de' Fiori's transforms into a more relaxing atmosphere is at sunset.
 This is the perfect time to relax over an aperitivo in one of the nice wine-bars of the area.